sarnika-coder/qss20-final-project/README.md

 Within criminal cases, female-victim opinions name the violence directly **much more often** than male-victim opinions.
 The `sa_direct_violence_term` rate has a Cliff's δ of **−0.61** (q_FDR < 0.01, Bonferroni-significant), meaning in roughly 80% of male-vs-female case pairs the female-victim opinion has the higher direct-violence-term rate.
 See `output/figure2_direct_violence_by_gender.png`.

-Perpetrator naming runs in the opposite direction (δ = +0.57, q_FDR < 0.01) — male-victim opinions name the perpetrator by surname / proper noun more often.
+Perpetrator naming runs in the opposite direction (δ = +0.57, q_FDR < 0.01), so male-victim opinions name the perpetrator by surname / proper noun more often.
 The full forest plot of all 19 detectors is at `output/09_forest_plot.png`.

 ---